oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

-## Linear Hardware Simulation
+## METHOD 3: Linear Hardware Simulation

 ### Overview

 The Linear Hardware Simulation (LHS) uses a linear response matrix to compute the WFS image from the DM state.
-It is significantly faster than the Physical Hardware Simulation (PHS).
+It is significantly faster than the Physical Hardware Simulation (PHS) but does not capture non-linear effects.